MESH-Research/invenio-modular-deposit-form/README.md

 An additional special component exposed is SectionWrapper.
 This can be used to group a set of components together visually and semantically.

+If a component on its own should be wrapped in a similar section wrapper, you can instead set the "wrapped" property of the component declaration to `True`.

+If you wish to change the html that wraps these sections, you can override the SectionWrapper component.
+Just be sure to pass through the `children` property.
+If you want to change the structure of a particular section, you can create a custom React component for that section and set `wrapped` to `False` in its configuration.

 ### Layout changes by resource type

 INVENIO_MODULAR_DEPOSIT_FORM_FIELDS_BY_TYPE